Ads

-In order to work with sheet metal during the fabrication process, the aviation technician uses a variety of holding devices, such as clamps, vises, and fasteners to hold the work together.
-The type of operation being performed and the type of metal being used determine what type of the holding device is needed.
+In order to work with sheet metal during the fabrication process, the aviation technician uses a variety of holding devices, such as clamps, vises, and fasteners, to hold the work together.
+The type of operation being performed and the type of metal being used determine which type of holding device is needed.

 Clamps and Vises